 Interests and Courses

-I use mathematical models, analysis and computer simulations to study how properties emerge in complex adaptive systems, with applications to teams and leadership in organizations.
-I also do basic research with linear, combinatorial and nonlinear optimization.
+Solow uses mathematical models, analysis and computer simulations to study how properties emerge in complex adaptive systems, with applications to teams and leadership in organizations.
+He also does basic research with linear, combinatorial and nonlinear optimization.

-I teach the use of quantitative methods such as statistics and modeling for use in decision making to MBA, Masters and Ph.D. students.
+Solow teaches the use of quantitative methods such as statistics and modeling for use in decision making to Weatherhead's MBA, master's and PhD students.

 Understanding the role of worker interdependence in team selection (vol. 22, issue 3, pp. 772-787).
 Organization Science.

 - Solow, D.

 How to Read and Do Proofs, 5th edition (pp. 301).
 New Jersey: John Wiley and Sons.